 The three sisters

-At one of our affiliate elementary schools, volunteer coordinator Kim introduced us to three sisters who live with their father.
-Becky and Amber are 10-year-old twins and Jordan is 8.
-Their father hadn’t provided any school supplies so Kim showed them to her supply closet, which she’s stocked with items from Children Incorporated and a few local donors.
+At one of our affiliate elementary schools, volunteer coordinator, Kim, introduced us to three sisters who live with their father.
+Becky and Amber are 10-year-old twins, and Jordan is 8 years old.
+Their father hadn’t provided any school supplies, so Kim showed them to her supply closet, which she’s stocked with items from Children Incorporated and a few local donors.

 Amber and Jordan managed it fairly well — they viewed the selection and honed in on the backpacks they wanted.

 What an amazing and terrifying thought for a 10-year-old who’s never been told anything of the sort before.
-And what a heartbreaking and yet touching moment to witness – at the age of 10, she’s offered a choice in something and it’s a brand-new something.
-But it’s taken 10 years for that to happen.
+And what a heartbreaking and yet touching moment to witness – at the age of 10, she’s offered the chance to pick something and it’s a brand-new something.
+It’s taken 10 years for that to happen.

 Something old, something new

 In many towns where we work, Children Incorporated isn’t the only major benefactor.
 But in eastern Kentucky, we are.
-Children Incorporated has donated $125-150,000 in supplies to each school here since we started and for most of these children, the only new items they’ll ever see come from our sponsors.
+Children Incorporated has donated $125,000 to 150,000 in supplies to each school here since we started, and for most of these children, the only new items they’ll ever see come from our sponsors.

 “You have a choice.
 You can pick the one you want.
 And it’s new – not someone else’s reject.
 You can pick out the brand-new backpack that you like the best.”

 And that doesn’t cover all of them.
-Our volunteer coordinators estimate that 80-90 percent of each school could qualify for help.
-But there isn’t enough help to go around so every year we have children like Amber, Becky and Jordan who are getting support for the very first time.
+Our volunteer coordinators estimate that 80 to 90 percent of students at each school could qualify for help.
+But there isn’t enough help to go around, so every year we have children like Amber, Becky and Jordan who are getting support for the very first time.

 We’ve seen a lot of moments when children first realized they were being gifted something brand new.
 But it’s Becky who stands out in my mind.
-She’s had that backpack for more than a week and I have no doubt it’s the best thing she’s ever been given – not just the backpack, but also the freedom of choice and the opportunity to even consider her own preferences and style.
+She’s had that backpack for more than a week, and I have no doubt it’s the best thing she’s ever been given — not just the backpack, but also the freedom of choice.

 What’s in your backpack?